 National Science Challenges

-The National Science Challenges were established in 2014 and aim to tackle the biggest science-based issues and opportunities facing New Zealand.
-The Challenges bring together the country’s top scientists to work collaboratively across disciplines, institutions and borders to achieve their objectives.
+The National Science Challenges were established in 2014 and finished in June 2024.
+The aim of these challenges was to tackle the biggest science-based issues and opportunities facing New Zealand.
+The Challenges brought together the country’s top scientists to work collaboratively across disciplines, institutions and borders to achieve their objectives.

 Funding